AMENDED AND RESTATED BY-LAWS

 Section 3.02 Number and Titles.

-The officers of the Association shall consist of a President, Vice President, Treasurer and Secretary, each of whom shall be a Director.
+The officers of the Association shall consist of a President, Treasurer and Secretary, each of whom shall be a Director.
 The officers shall be elected by a majority vote of the Board of Directors.
 Each officer shall be elected for a term of one (1) year, or until his or her earlier resignation, removal from office by majority vote of the Directors, or death.
 The Directors may fill any vacancy in an officer position by majority vote of the remaining Directors.

 Section 3.03 Duties of Officers.